MENU

 What else can I expect?

 Singing with WFCS is an incredibly rewarding and enjoyable experience, as well as a social opportunity.
-Beyond our own concerts, additional activities include performing in the Cathedral's 'Tidings of Joy' Christmas concert, holding a popular annual ‘Come & Sing’ workshop day, a quiz night and other activities.
+Beyond our own concerts, additional activities include a popular annual ‘Come & Sing’ workshop day, a Quiz Night and other activities.
 In addition members have the chance to apply for the renowned Three Choirs Festival Chorus each year.

 Is there a cost?

-There is no weekly cost, just an annual membership fee that usually applies in September.
+There is no weekly cost, just an annual membership fee that applies in September.

 Do I need to bring my own music?

-No, we will provide you with a loaned vocal score.
+We will provide you with a loaned vocal score for all works except Handel's Messiah, for which Chorus members are asked to own their own copy.
 Simply bring a pencil!

 Is there an audition?

-If you decide you'd like to join, then a short (and friendly) audition will be arranged for you later in the spring term, with our conductor Samuel Hudson.
+If you have attended a couple of our rehearsals and decide you'd like to join, then a short (and friendly) audition will be arranged for you with our conductor Samuel Hudson.
 But don't be put off!
 The aim is simply to establish your choral potential, including voice range and quality.

 Any other questions?